Ponmagal Vandhal: Release

-Reception
+Critical reception

 The film received mixed reviews from critics.
-M. Suganth of The Times of India rated it 2 stars out of 5, saying, "For, both in its writing and making, there is a strong made-for-TV feel about this project [...]
+M. Suganth of The Times of India rated it 2 stars out of 5, saying, "both in its writing and making, there is a strong made-for-TV feel about this project [...]
 As far as courtroom dramas go, Ponmagal Vandhal is decidedly lacklustre.
 Instead of fiery dialogues and charged arguments between the opposing lawyers what we get are emotional statements being passed off as explosive proof."
-Baradwaj Rangan of Film Companion South wrote in its review saying "Ponmagal Vandhal is about something everyone should know, worry about, want to do something about.
+Baradwaj Rangan wrote for Film Companion, "Ponmagal Vandhal is about something everyone should know, worry about, want to do something about.
 It's about the burden of trauma, a life lived with the memory of childhood abuse that doesn't stop with the event itself but seeps into your cells as you grow up, forever altering your identity, your perception of self.
 But the director doesn't trust his material.
 He doesn't trust the audience enough to feel that this "issue" is enough, and doesn't need to be cheaply sensationalised ".
-Pradeep Kumar of The Hindu commended the film's delivery of a "powerful line of messaging" but also noted that the movie "falls prey to the Tamil cinema formula", not affording enough time for the viewers to process the emotions.
+Pradeep Kumar of The Hindu commended the film's delivery of a "powerful line of messaging" but noted that it "falls prey to the Tamil cinema formula", not affording enough time for viewers to process the emotions.

 Rediff.com's Divya Nair rated 1 out of 5 stars, stating "It is unfair that good actors like Jyotika and Parthiban are wasted in what could have been a spectacular courtroom drama, backed by facts and evidence rather than tears and words."
 Shubhra Gupta of The Indian Express rated 2 out of 5 stars stating "Jyotika carries the film with her performance.
 But the film fails its own subject by its insensitivity: training the camera on battered and bleeding little girls this way is more prurient than anything else.
 Wanting to make films about important issues is important, but the execution is even more important."
 Gauthaman Bhaskaran of News18 rated 1.5 out of 5 stars stating "There is very little novelty in Ponmagal Vandhal, except for the fact that Jyotika's Venba uses tears and emotions to convince the judge with very little hard evidence to prove her point!"
 Writing for The New Indian Express, Sudhir Srinivasan stated "For a film about a buried crime that gets unravelled after an old case is reopened, the court proceedings feel frustratingly spurious."